spatialos/CppBlankProject/README.md

 of the worker and it exits with an error status.

-Instances of the `External` worker won't have any entities added to their view because they don't have authority over anything in the snapshot.
+Instances of the `External` worker won't have any entities added to their view because they don't have write access to anything in the snapshot.

 ## Project structure